einverne/einverne.github.io/_posts/2015-12-08-things-to-do-after-buying-vps.md

 After you create a new user account successfully, we give the new user root privileges.
 Someone may be curious about why we create a new user and grant root privileges, so why don’t we just use root account.
 There are two points.
 One is that this can prevent user making system-destroying mistakes, second is that all command run by `sudo` will have a record in `/var/log/secure` which can be reviewed later if needed.

+### update default editor

+    apt install vim -y
+    update-alternatives --config editor

+choose: vim

+### sudo
 Run `visudo` command to enter sudo config file.
 Find a section called user privilege specification.
 And add a new line under this section like this:

     # User privilege specification
     root    ALL=(ALL)       ALL
     # new add
-    einverne	ALL=(ALL)	ALL
+    einverne	ALL=(ALL)	NOPASSWD:ALL

-### update default editor

-    apt install vim -y
-    update-alternatives --config editor

-choose: vim

 ### ssh configuration
 Now it's time to make the server more secure.
 You can set the ssh configuration to permit root login.
 But before doing this config, please make sure to have a new account have the root privileges.